 Individual voluntary arrangement (IVA)

 An IVA is an ideal choice for those looking to clear a large portion of debt within a five to six year period.
-This is considered a better option when compared with bankruptcy, mainly due to it have less of an effect on your life.
+This is considered a better option when compared with bankruptcy, mainly due to it has less of an effect on your life.
 Another bonus, is all fees and charges are frozen at the time of taking out an IVA, meaning you only have to pay what you currently owe.
 There are even options to find the best IVA companies to make the application for you.

 Usually seen as a last resort, filing for bankruptcy can be an option worth considering if you are clear on what is involved, for example – you may lose your home or car in the process.
 However, lasting just one year, you can see the light at the end of the debt tunnel when compared to other lengthier solutions.